zaiisao/Documentation/en/Voice/rate_call_unity.md

 ## Implementation

-Before proceeding, ensure that you implement a basic video call or live broadcast in your project.
-See [Start a Call](../../en/Voice/start_call_unity.md)/[Start a Live Broadcast](../../en/Voice/start_live_unity.md) for details.
+Before proceeding, ensure that you implement a basic video call or live interactive streaming in your project.
+See [Start a Call](../../en/Voice/start_call_unity.md)/[Start Live Interactive Video Streaming](../../en/Voice/start_live_unity.md) for details.

 To rate a call: